bgrand-ch/nativescript-getters/README.md

 ![NPM downloads](https://img.shields.io/npm/dw/nativescript-getters)
 ![NPM bundle size](https://img.shields.io/bundlephobia/min/nativescript-getters)

-A NativeScript plugin that adds six new getters – in addition to the native `getViewById` method – to retrieve one or more views by tag, type, class, style, value pair or property.
+A NativeScript plugin that adds six new getters – in addition to the native `getViewById` method – to retrieve one or more views by tag, type, class, property, value pair or style.

 ## Getting Started